ctkelley/SIAMFANLEquations.jl/README.md

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)

-This project is __DONE__ and SIAM sent the final manuscript to the printer on Sept 8.
-Target date for publication is October 2022.
+The book is finished and this project is __DONE__.
 So I take the sacred book author oath ...
   - I will only make updates to the package and notebooks to fix bugs or typos.
   - I will not be adding new functionality to this package or new material to the notebooks.
   - I will make no changes to the user interface for the codes in the package.